 Where development will impact upon buildings or features that are of heritage importance but not designated, then full account must be taken of any impact upon their heritage significance in determining a planning application.
-Non-designated assets of local importance include: Cornish hedges/banks Fig 2.11), the remnant medieval field systems and associated farmsteads and hamlets; sites already identified in relevant studies (CISI) or in the Cornwall and Scilly Historic Environment Record.

 The Roche Neighbourhood Plan consultations showed strong support for protecting these assets, and the CISI report also recommended policy should recognise the intrinsic value and importance of our historic settlements and landscapes, including the remnant medieval field systems and associated farmsteads and hamlets.